bitwarden/help/_articles/faqs/product-faqs.md

 ### **Q: Why is U2F Not Supported on my iOS or Android App?**

 **A:** At this time, due to platform/OS limitations, FIDO U2F cannot be used with all Bitwarden applications.
 You should enable another two-step login provider so that you can access your account when FIDO U2F cannot be used.
 We are expanding our U2F capabilities

-### **Q: How do I unshare an item?**

-**A:** At this time there isn't an "unshare" option.
-You will need to manually create or clone the item back into your personal vault and then delete the item from the Organization.
-You can also use an export/import method if you ever need to move multiple items back to a personal vault.

-Alternatively if you want to 'unshare' it just from non-admin users, you can create a collection for admin-owned items and assign the item to *only* that collection.

 ### **Q: How do I use the web browser extension?**